-BT Audio click features Microchip’s RN52 Bluetooth audio module capable of streaming high quality audio.
-The module combines class 2 Bluetooth radio and an embedded DSP processor, controlled and configured by simple ASCII commands and GPIO.
-The board has two audio jacks, input (microphone) and line out (for connecting speakers).
+Microchip’s RN52 Bluetooth audio module delivers high quality audio in small form factor (26.0 mm x 13.5 mm x 2.7 mm).
+The module combines a class 2 Bluetooth radio and an embedded DSP processor, controlled and configured by simple ASCII commands.

 The module also supports iAP profile discovery for connecting BT Audio click to Apple devices like iPods, iPhones or MAC computers.

 The module is fully Bluetooth qualified and provides global modular approval.
 The ADC can sample up to 200 kHz using different inputs as sample triggers and it supports 8/10/12 bit resolution.
 Any of the 8 analog inputs can be used both as single-ended inputs and as differential pairs for measuring the voltage across them.
 The ADC supports full 0 V to VCC input range.